23nicolaso/23nicolaso/README.md

 # 💫 About Me:
-I'm Nicolas, a comp sci student at NYU Tandon graduating in 2027!
+I'm Nicolas, a local LLM enthusiast and college student at NYU graduating in 2027!
 <br>

 ## 🌐 Socials: